 That dream probably should have put matters to rest.
 And indeed, Balaam tells King Balaak’s men “No can do” the next day.
 So they return to King Balaak who apparently was quite desperate and sent fancier and more official men.
 They told Balaam, in essence, “We will pay you any amount of money you want and do anything you want, if you will just put a curse on the Israelites.”

 It seems this offer tempted Balaam.
 He once again instructed the men to stay the night so that he could ask God what to do, although God had made this pretty clear before.

 God apparently appears to Balaam in a dream and says, ““Since these men have come to summon you, go with them, but do only what I tell you.”

-So Balaam heads out with the men the next day, but God gets angry with him for going, which suggests that either Balaam told himself that God had given him permission to go (and God really hadn’t) or that Balaam had bad motivations in going—to curse the Israelites and get rich doing so.
+So Balaam heads out with the men the next day, but God gets angry with him for going.
+This suggests that either Balaam told himself that God had given him permission to go (and God really hadn’t) or that Balaam had bad motivations in going—to curse the Israelites and get rich doing so.

 And this is where Balaam’s ass enters the picture.

-Balaam was riding an ass (a donkey) on his way to seek King Balaak, and the story goes that because God was angry, he sent an angel to stand in the road on which Balaam was traveling.
+Balaam was riding an ass (a donkey) on his way to seek King Balaak.
+The story goes that because God was angry, he sent an angel to stand in the road on which Balaam was traveling.

-Balaam didn’t see the angel, but the donkey did and refused to go any further on the path.
-Balaam got really upset and started beating the ass—he wasn’t going to let some ass stand in the way of his money.
+He didn’t see the angel, but the donkey did and refused to go any further on the path.
+Balaam got really upset and started beating the ass.
+He wasn’t going to let some ass stand in the way of his money.

 And then the weirdest part of the story occurs.
 God grants the donkey the ability to speak, and the donkey says, more or less, “Why are you doing this to me?
 I am your faithful donkey and don’t usually act this way.
 Maybe there is something wrong and you should pay attention.”